Sears: Employee relations

 Sears has struggled with employee relations.
 One notable example was the shift in 1992 from an hourly wage based on longevity to a base wage (usually between US$3.50 and US$6 per hour) and commissions ranging from 0.5% to 11%.
 Sears said the new base wage, often constituting a substantial (up to 40%) cut in pay, was done "to be successful in this highly competitive environment".

-In early October 2007, Sears cut commission rates for employees in some departments to between 0.5% and 4% but equalized the base wage across all Home Improvement and Electronics departments.
-In 2011, commission rates on non-base items were cut by 2% in the electronics department.
-In late 2009, the electronic department's commission on "base items" was cut to 1%.
-As of 2017, appliances is the only remaining department where compensation is based entirely on commission.
-Other departments give a base pay plus commission.
-In many stores, jewelry department associates receive a low base salary with a 1% commission on their sales.
+Following a transition from its historical 1992 compensation model, Sears instituted a series of sweeping commission rate reductions for hourly store employees throughout its financial decline.
+Between 2007 and 2011, the company repeatedly reduced commission rates across key retail divisions—including the electronics and home improvement departments—while adjusting base hourly wages to offset volatile employee earnings.
+By 2017, following successive rounds of department downsizings and corporate cost-cutting, the major appliances division remained one of the few core sales departments utilizing a predominantly commission-based compensation structure.

 In March 2019, Sears said that it was ending life insurance benefits for an undisclosed number of its 90,000 retirees.
 A few months earlier, the company had handed out over $25 million in bonuses to executives.
 This key Sears Retiree Benefit was worth between $5,000 and $15,000 for most of the pool (29,000) of eligible retired employees.

 In May 2019, former Sears Holdings chairman and CEO Eddie Lampert, months after purchasing the remains of Sears from the holding company, threatened not to pay out the $43 million in pension payments owed to 90,000 former Sears and Kmart employees and retirees.
 A Forbes editorial pointed out that Steven Mnuchin, Secretary of the Treasury at the time, was a board member of Sears Holding until 2016 and was, at the time, one of three directors of the Pension Benefit Guaranty Corporation, which manages administration of pensions for defunct or bankrupt businesses.